neilramaswamy/nr-spark/docs/ss-manual-execution-model.md

 ## The Structured Streaming Execution Loop

-Structured Streaming repeatedly does three things:
+Structured Streaming repeatedly does five things:

 1. It reads some amount of _new_ data from a source
 2. It processes that new data in a distributed way